mwiens91/citra-3ds-click-macros/README.md

 sudo apt install xboxdrv
 ```

 The macros are performed using `xdotool`.
-If you don't have it, and your on Ubuntu, do
+Ubuntu should have xdotool installed by default, but if you are missing it, do

 ```
 sudo apt install xdotool